Brain Injury Lawyers in San Antonio

 When it comes to filing a brain injury claim, it is important to consider the legal deadlines.
 Each state has what is known as the statute of limitations, which is a time limit that is placed on different types of claims.
 In Texas, you have two years to file a personal injury claim against a liable party.
 This two-year period begins on the day that the injury itself occurs, not when you decide to consult an attorney.
 Therefore, it is very important to act quickly.
 Failure to file a claim within two years of the date of injury could bar you from seeking any type of compensation for your claim.

 At Zinda Law Group PLLC, our San Antonio brain injury attorneys understand the hardships that injuries cause: lost wages, a daunting stack of medical bills, emotional pain and suffering, to name a few.
 If your injury occurred as a result of someone else’s negligent actions or inaction, then you may be entitled to compensation in order to recover the costs associated with the injury.
 Our personal injury attorneys will fight aggressively to ensure a fair recovery.
+Call (800) 863-5312 to schedule a free consultation with an attorney.

 Meetings with attorneys by appointment only.